-Spike is designed to be used on off-road surfaces free from ice and snow, such as asfalt, gravel, cobblestone and trails.
-The Spike rider sits in a seated position with the legs placed forward strapped over the hips, thighs and ankles.

-The upper body is used to create forward propulsion by using roller ski poles, as in cross country.
+Spike is designed to be used on off-road surfaces free from ice and snow, such as asphalt, gravel, cobblestone and trails.
+The Spike user sits in a kneeling position strapped over the hips, thighs and ankles.
+The upper body is used to create momentum by using roller ski poles, as in cross country.
 Steering Spike is done by transferring the weight of your upper body to the side you wish to turn.
 The most comparable principle for this steering mechanism is the use of skateboards.